juliafsuzuki/202407-Customer_Facing_AI_Chatbot/README.md

 Motivation: To complete the Learning Lab challenge offered by AI Leadership Institute and receive a certificate of completion from the the AI Leadership Institute

-Generative AI Techniques & Best Practices Applied:
+Generative AI Techniques & Best Practices applied:
 1. Prompt engineering
   - System prompt / Business information prompt / Knowledge base
   - Zero-shot prompt (asked the model a question without providing an example)